2016 Samoan general election: Voters

 Enrollment of eligible voters was compulsory; however, it was voluntary to cast a ballot.
 Universal suffrage was introduced in 1990, permitting Samoan citizens over the age of 21 to vote in person.
 Voting registration usually closes six months before a general election and re-opens immediately after.
 Voters could elect to enrol in a constituency rather than the one where they reside by right of significant family ties or matai titles.
 As a result, the population of constituencies and the constituency's voter roll have not always correlated.
 Samoan citizens residing abroad were permitted to register, but the government refused to entertain overseas voting.
 Therefore, voters abroad had to travel to Samoa to cast their ballots.
 This decision drew criticism from the opposition TSP, which demanded the government permit overseas voting.
-Prime minister Tuilaʻepa defended his government's decision and dismissed the opposition's pleas as a "foolish tactic" that would lead to the country "...being governed by overseas Samoans".
+Prime minister Malielegaoi defended his government's decision and dismissed the opposition's pleas as a "foolish tactic" that would lead to the country "being governed by overseas Samoans".